amassiro/ECALCuda/HackatonSep2019/ForPR/TimeEvolution.md

     makeEcalRechitValidationPlots               testRechit.root     plotValidation_calibrechit.root

-Back to clang tidy up
+Back to clang tidy up.

+    sh cms-format  (by A. Bocci)

+Uncalibrrechit --> flags not ok??

+19 May
+====

+Check flags for uncalibrechit -> why they appear now?

+Speed test